 Pour the warm water into a large bowl and sprinkle over the yeast and sugar.
 Let it sit for 10 minutes until it becomes frothy, then mix in the butter, milk and salt (the butter will incorporate a little better once the flour is added and the kneading is happening in the next steps).
 Gradually add in the flour, mixing well until you have a slightly firm but sticky dough.
 NOTE: You may only need to add 2 cups of the flour at this stage, it depends on the brand you are using and the temperature of the room etc. Turn the dough out, and knead for a FULL 10 minutes, adding a little more flour as you go when it starts sticking to your hands.
 The dough, in the end, should be soft but not too sticky - use as much or as little flour as required, I used just over 2 1/2 cups for mine.
 After kneading, divide the dough into two equal portions, and then each portion into 11 pieces (so you have 22 altogether for both loaves), and form these into small ball shapes***.
 Set aside for now until you prepare the garlic butter topping.

-In a small bowl, combine the melted butter, chopped garlic and the parsley.
+In a small bowl, combine the melted butter, chopped garlic and parsley.
 First, brush the bottom and the sides of the loaf tins with some of the butter.
-Next, dip and coat each ball into the garlic butter mixture before placing in the loaf tin.
+Next, dip and coat each ball into the garlic butter mixture before placing it in the loaf tin.
 I arranged the dough balls in pairs, 8 on the bottom, and then the last 3 sitting on top.
 Once you have prepared both loaves, cover with a clean, damp tea towel and place in a warm spot to rise until doubled in size - about 1 hour.
 Reserve the leftover butter mixture.
 While the bread is prooving, pre-heat the oven to 180°C and make sure you have a rack on the lowest shelf in the oven.

 Once the bread is proved, bake at 180°C on the bottom shelf for 20 minutes or until golden brown.
 Brush the remaining butter on the bread once they come out of the oven.
-Allow to cool in the tin for 5 minutes before removing.
+Allow cooling in the tin for 5 minutes before removing.
 They are best eaten on the day that they are made...but that won't be hard! ;)